Nebulaevo/Paon/documentation/getting-started/2-structure.md

 ## Global structure

-ℹ️ For simpicity, we are only gonna talk about the files and folders that are relevant.
+ℹ️ For simpicity, we are only going to talk about the files and folders that are relevant.

 - **`src/`**\
     *Folder containing all the frontend logic*